SciPhi-AI/agent-search/docs/source/python_client/main.rst

 Classes and Methods
 -------------------

-`SciPhi` Class
-.. class:: x
 .. class:: SciPhi

-    `SciPhi` Client for interacting with the SciPhi API.
+    Client for interacting with the SciPhi API.

     Attributes:
         api_base (str): Base URL for the SciPhi API.